Skip to main content

 Preferred color combinations

 As mentioned, our color combinations are chosen for both impact and accessibility.
-Below are the preferred color combinations when placing outlined type on backgrounds.
+To the left are the preferred color combinations when placing Outlined type on backgrounds.

 Using typography in layouts